inclement/Pyonic-interpreter/README.rst

 thing.

 It's currently very easy to break the app, e.g. with infinite loops or by causing the second process to halt.
-I expect to fix some of this (e.g. interrupt support for loops), but ultimately that's fine...it's your interpreter to crash if you want!
+Some of this can be fixed (e.g. interrupt support for loops), but ultimately that's fine...it's your interpreter to crash if you want!